guoyangzhao/CurbNet/README.md

                   .
                   └── 10/
 ```

+### NRS Dataset:

+The original NRS dataset mentioned in the paper only has 2D labels.
+We project the 2D labels onto a 3D point cloud for processing and convert the data format to the same as SemanticKITTI.
+We have also made the processed NRS dataset public and can also be downloaded from Baidu Netdisk **[HERE](https://pan.baidu.com/s/1U6b5c6TxfruNT572_vwLYA)**, and the extraction code is 1234.

 ## Citations:
 If you find CurbNet or 3D-Curb Dataset useful in your research or applications, please consider giving us a star 🌟 and citing it.